veli-kara/Haushaltsbuch/README.md

 - `styles.css`: CSS file containing styles for the web application.
 - `script.js`: JavaScript file containing the logic for adding incomes and expenses, displaying summaries, and handling user interactions.

+## Docker Deployment

+To deploy the application using Docker:

+1. Build the Docker image using the provided Dockerfile.
+2. Run a Docker container from the built image.
+3. Access the application through the exposed port.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.